BioDepot/fiji-clij/README.md

 ### Choose an OS image

-Next, go down to the "Application and OS Images" section on the form, and make sure the "Quick Start" tab is selected.
+Next, you will need to choose an operating system image to be installed on the instance.
+Scroll down to the "Application and OS Images" section on the form, and make sure the "Quick Start" tab is selected.

 ![A screenshot of the "Application and OS Images" section on the form, with the "Quick Start" tab selected.](readme-images/choose-image.png)